How does ambient air temperature sensor work?

 8. Electronic equipment:

 Ambient temperature sensors are used with devices like computers and servers.
-They check the temperature around them to prevent overheating.
+They check the temperature around them to stay cool.
 These sensors work with fans and cooling systems to keep safe temperatures.
 This helps the equipment last longer and perform better.

 ambient air temperature sensor